 In addition to daily tours and costumed living history demonstrations, the Park hosts changing exhibits, special events, multi-day tours, historical symposia and educational camps throughout the year.

-Saturdays and Sundays during January and through February 18.
-We will resume regular operating hours daily starting on Monday, February 19, 2018.
+Saturdays and Sundays from now through February 16.
+We will resume regular operating hours daily starting on February 17, 2020.
 The Park will continue to be open in support of any group or facilities bookings during our reduced operating schedule.
 Those groups wishing to book an event during this time should contact (804) 861-2408 to make reservations.
-Beginning February 18, Pamplin Historical Park is open every day from 9:00 am to 5:00 pm.
+Beginning February 17, Pamplin Historical Park is open every day from 9:00am to 5:00pm.

 Admission fee charged.
 Gift shop on site.